Arthur Villeneuve

-Arthur Villeneuve, CM (January 4, 1910, Chicoutimi, Quebec - May 24, 1990, Montreal, Quebec) was a Québécois painter and member of the Order of Canada.
+Arthur Villeneuve, CM (January 4, 1910 - May 24, 1990) was a Québécois painter and member of the Order of Canada.

 Life before painting

 Villeneuve was raised in a working-class family in Chicoutimi.
 His father was a mason, bricklayer, and church choir member.
 Among his brothers there was a shoesmith turned blacksmith, a locomotive engineer, and an upholsterer.

 After leaving school at the age of fourteen, Villeneuve was hired in a paper mill.
 When he was sixteen he took a winter job as a "chore-boy" in a camp, work which did not hold his interest for long.
 Finally, in the same year, Villeneuve settled on a career when he became a barber's apprentice.
 By nineteen years of age Villeneuve had already purchased his first barber shop, the Salon Champlain on rue Sainte-Anne in Chicoutimi.
 Within three years his business was flourishing and he was secure enough financially to buy two rental properties.
 He soon sold these in order to buy a restaurant, but all the while maintaining control of, and working long hours at, his salon.

 These years of prosperity ended abruptly in 1944 with the death of Villeneuve's first wife, Simone Bouchard, and the loss of his properties.
 He became a barber at Hôtel-Dieu Hospital in Chicoutimi.
 Meanwhile, he remarried: his second and last wife was a woman from Rimouski named Hélène Morin.

 In total Villeneuve had seven children, four with Simone and three with Hélène.
 The nine Villeneuves lived in their unpretentious house at 669 rue Taché, Chicoutimi, beginning in 1950.